ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 </p>

 The task was performed within the contest for the position of ML-engenner at Skoltech Applied AI Center.
-Goal of the project was to adapt existing diffusion DL model (https://github.com/cloneofsimo/minDiffusion) for map generation purposes.
+Goal of the project was to adapt diffusion DL model  for map generation purposes.

 Scoring is shown below:
 - Model should generate pictures similar to te real Earth maps with dimmention of (64x64) (10 point);